drannex42/auto-social-images/README.md

 Check out the generate_pages.njk file, and ensure that your variables align with your system.
 Everyone has a different style, it's rather simple to add and remove.

-## Things I would/change if I had spent more time
+## Things I would change

-- Probably use Svelte for quickly adding and removing page params and objects, but probably overkill.
+- Likely use Svelte for quickly adding and removing page params and objects, but probably overkill.
-- Use a more standard way of encoding params, just already made an encoding filter for another utility.
+- Use a more standard way of encoding params, just already had an encoding filter for another utility.
 - Make this a bit cleaner, a default theme for most people.

 ## Credit